 Use the highest quality Teams-certified equipment available to you.

-If someone is speaking with an accent, this might adversely affect caption accuracy.
+If someone is speaking with an accent, captions may be less accurate.

 Obscenities will be starred out.

-Teams may use a meeting's subject, invitation, participant names, and attachments to improve the accuracy of captions.
+Teams may use a meeting's subject, invitation, participant names, and attachments to improve caption accuracy.